-In this blog post, we show how Perception Point’s advanced email security service managed to intercept recent phishing campaigns targeting employees of multiple organizations.
+In this blog post, we show how Perception Point’s advanced email security service with its advanced malware scanner capabilities managed to intercept recent phishing campaigns targeting employees of multiple organizations.
 The attackers are impersonating BlockChain.com with the goal of stealing cryptocurrency assets.

 - Redirect funds during the actual cryptocurrency transfer process via malware

 - Obtain the user’s 12 Word phrase credential

 A Brief Introduction to Cryptocurrency